 Presented on May 8, 2020

-STCA Judges’ Education Coordinators:
+STCA Judges’ Education Coordinator:

 Contact the STCA Judges’ Education Coordinators for information regarding presentations on the Scottish Terrier and/or to schedule a ringside observation